Tyler Gilbert

-Tyler Gregory Gilbert (born December 22, 1993) is an American professional baseball pitcher in the Arizona Diamondbacks organization.
-He made his major league debut on August 3, 2021.
-In his first major league start, on August 14, 2021, Gilbert threw a no-hitter.
+Tyler Gregory Gilbert (born December 22, 1993) is an American professional baseball pitcher for the Chicago White Sox of Major League Baseball (MLB).
+He has previously played in MLB for the Arizona Diamondbacks and Philadelphia Phillies.
+Gilbert was selected by the Phillies in the sixth round of the 2015 MLB draft, and made his MLB debut in 2021 with the Diamondbacks.
+In his first MLB start, on August 14, 2021, he threw a no-hitter.

 Early life

-Gilbert was born on December 22, 1993 in Santa Cruz, California.
-He attended San Lorenzo Valley High School in Felton, California.
+Tyler Gregory Gilbert was born on December 22, 1993, in Santa Cruz, California.
+Gilbert grew up in Felton, California.
+His aunt worked for the San Francisco Giants of Major League Baseball (MLB) and Gilbert often got club seating at Giants games.

+Gilbert attended San Lorenzo Valley High School in Felton.

 College career

-After he graduated, Gilbert enrolled at Santa Barbara City College (SBCC), where he began his college baseball career with the SBCC Vaqueros.
+Gilbert enrolled at Santa Barbara City College (SBCC), where he began his college baseball career with the SBCC Vaqueros.
 In 2013, his sophomore year, he pitched to a 9–2 win–loss record and a 2.43 earned run average (ERA).
 Gilbert was named the Western State Conference's pitcher of the year for the North Division.
+In 2014, he was 6-5, with a 3.81 ERA.

-He was offered a scholarship from the University of Southern California (USC) and continued his college baseball career with the USC Trojans.
+After two seasons at SBCC, Gilbert transferred to the University of Southern California (USC) and continued his college baseball career with the USC Trojans.
+He had a 5–2 record and a 2.79 ERA with two saves in 67 2/3 innings pitched, and also starting six games.